Trip Ideas

 Inspire to Help

 The goal of the photography contest is to raise awareness about this critical issue.
 One simple action you can take is to be mindful of your indoor and outdoor lighting usage.
-To learn more and find tips on how to join the movement, visit the Dark Sky International homepage or Visit Truckee-Tahoe’s article about it.
+To learn more and find tips on how to join the movement, visit the Dark Sky International homepage.
 With your help, both visitors and residents can preserve the dark skies for future generations to enjoy.
 After all, there’s a whole universe out there waiting to be explored.

 alex_silgalis